aeternity/ae_canary/README.md

 As you can see, their email addressed are not valid and should be used in tests only.
 Please do not use them in production.

+# TODO

+- [x] Account management: accounts can be created, updated and deleted.
+Only admins can create accounts.
+Every account can change their name, email address and password.

+- [ ] Pool support for fetching data from MDW.
+MDW address is configurable.

+- [ ] Introduce tainted addresses.
+Track their balances on a regular basis.

+- [ ] Introduce exchange accounts.
+Track their exposure on a regular basis.

+- [ ] Revisit the index page and dashboard

+- [ ] Log events.

+- [ ] Send alerts via email/Telegram bot.